APPROACH TO LEARNING

 Our approach to learning intends to cultivate a thirst for knowledge, a love of learning and the confidence to develop academic and social skills in our pupils, which will prepare them for success in higher education and life beyond.

 The primary teaching language at Malvern College Egypt is English.
-From Nursery through to Year 9 we offer an enhanced form of the English National Curriculum, which is inquiry-based, yet also maintains structure for academic rigour.
+From Nursery through to Year 8 we offer an enhanced form of the English National Curriculum, which is inquiry-based, yet also maintains structure for academic rigour.
 The child is put at the centre of their learning.
-In Year 9 students begin the two-year International GCSE syllabus followed by A Levels or the International Baccalaureate Diploma Programme in Years 11 and 12.
+In Year 9 students begin the International GCSE prior to moving to the Sixth Form to study their final qualification before graduation.
+From September 2018 MCE offers a full complement of A-Levels courses within our Sixth Form.
+MCE has also successfully applied to become a candidate school to offer the International Baccalaureate Diploma Programme (IBDP) and is undertaking the full 2-year authorisation process, due to be completed by April 2019, to begin teaching the IBDP courses from August 2019.

 Our highly qualified academic staff encourage a scholarly approach in our students and look to nurture in them the habits and skills of independent as well as collaborative learning which will equip them not only for success at school but also at university and in their future careers.